-Canning on a Glass Top Stove
+Canning on a Glass Top Stove: Will your stove work?

 This page may contain affiliate links.
 More Information.

-Canning on a glass top stove: Is it safe?
-Will I break my stovetop?
 The risk most people are aware of with a glass top stove is the possibility of breaking your stovetop.
 But did you know that you might also not process your food correctly if your equipment is not compatible with your stove?

 An open graniteware canner and other open pots sitting on a white glass top stove.